-105 2.3 Flux Data Processing, Quality Control, and Gap Filling
+2.3 Flux Data Processing, Quality Control, and Gap Filling

 Nighttime NEE measurements were filtered for low turbulence.
-We used a turbulence threshold filter of $u^{Th}{} = 0.22$ to 106 107 ensure consistency with previous studies (Saleska et al., 2003; Hutyra et al., 2008).
+We used a turbulence threshold filter of $u^{Th} = 0.22$ to ensure consistency with previous studies (Saleska et al., 2003; Hutyra et al., 2008).
 The absolute magnitude of nighttime respiration and resulting carbon balance was highly sensitive to the selection of u^{Th} , (Saleska et al, 2003; Miller et al., 2004).
-108 109 However, the interannual variability and trend remained the same regardless of the choice of u^{Th} (Saleska et al., 2003).
-Errors in total annual NEE therefore do not reflect potentially large u^{Th} error, and should be interpreted as errors in the differences 110 111 between years, not errors in the annual magnitude of the carbon source/sink.
-Coverage of hourly NEE was substantial for both 112 periods in the total eddy covariance record.
-After quality control and outlier detection, period 1 (2002-2006) had 80% and period 113 2 (mid 2008-2011) had 75% data coverage for all hours.
-Filtering for u below the threshold of 0.22 m/s left 48% and 42% 114 coverage of period 1 and 2 respectively.
+However, the interannual variability and trend remained the same regardless of the choice of u^{Th} .
+Errors in total annual NEE therefore do not reflect potentially large u^{Th} error, and should be interpreted as errors in the differences between years, not errors in the annual magnitude of the carbon source/sink.

-- 115 We used established gap-filling models to obtain annual NEE totals.
-Gross ecosystem productivity (GEP) was gap-filled 116 using a hyperbolic fit curve between GEP and PAR (Waring et al., 1995).
-For ecosystem respiration (RE), we adapted the 117 method by Hutyra et al. (2007), who calculated missing, filtered, and daytime hours using 50 u -filtered nighttime hour bins, 118 instead using a running average of 50 u-filtered nighttime hours, allowing us to capture the onset of semiannual seasonal 119 transitions in RE.
-Consistent with other tropical forest sites, temperature was not used in our gap-filling, because temperature 120 variability at tropical forests is low, which results in weak and insignificant correlations with RE (Carswell et al., 2002).
-We 121 calculated annual errors as 95% bootstrap confidence intervals by resampling like-hours with replacement (NEE conditions for 122 the same month, time of day, and similar PAR conditions), instead of resampling all hourly NEE, so that resampling did not 123 capture diurnal and long-term nonstationary. -
+We used well-established gap-filling models to obtain annual NEE totals.
+Gross ecosystem productivity (GEP) was gap-filled using a hyperbolic fit curve between GEP and PAR (Waring et al., 1995).
+For ecosystem respiration (R), we adapted the method by Hutyra et al. (2007), who calculated missing, filtered, and daytime hours using 50 u-filtered nighttime hour bins, instead using a running average of 50 u-filtered nighttime hours, allowing us to capture the onset of semiannual seasonal transitions in R. Consistent with other tropical forest sites, temperature was not used in our gap-filling, because temperature variability at tropical forests is low, which results in weak and insignificant correlations with RE (Carswell et al., 2002).
+We calculated annual errors as 95% bootstrap confidence intervals by resampling like-hours with replacement (NEE conditions for the same month, time of day, and similar PAR conditions), instead of resampling all hourly NEE, so that resampling did not capture diurnal and long-term nonstationary.

-124 2.4 Meteorological Measurements
+2.4 Meteorological Measurements

 Meteorological variables measured at km67 included photosynthetically active radiation (PAR), temperature, and specific humidity.
-Downward drifts in PAR data due to a degrading sensor were corrected by de-trending a time series of midday PAR observations in the top 95th percentile of each month (Longo, 2014).
+Downward drifts in PAR data due to a degrading sensor were corrected by detrending a time series of mid-day PAR observations in the top 95th percentile of each month (Longo, 2014).
 This threshold included substantial information about the sunniest hours, throughout which intensity should remain constant between years for any given month.
 We scaled the radiation time series using the proportion between the fitted trend and the initial fitted value.
 Simultaneous total incoming shortwave radiation measurements allowed us to partially fill missing periods of PAR data using a relationship derived from linear regression in simultaneously measured hours ($R^2 = 0.98$).

-- Rainfall measurements were greatly underestimated at this site because of a faulty tipping bucket rain gauge.
+Rainfall measurements were greatly underestimated at this site because of a faulty tipping bucket rain gauge.
 We discarded site-based data and calculated a distance-weighted synthetic hourly rainfall time series from a network of nearby meteorological stations, with locations ranging from 10 km to 110 km away from km67.
 More information on the meteorological network is available in Fitzjarrald et al. (2008).
-Detailed information about the subsequent calculations of the synthetic precipitation data set and PAR drift correction are available in Longo (2014). - Additionally, the Brazil National Institute of Meteorology (INMET) has a station at Belterra, located 25 km away from km67, with daily precipitation totals dating back to 1971, which were used to corroborate the seasonal and long-term trends at km67.
-Correlation between these two monthly datasets for the years 2001-2012 was R^2 =0.88.
-Altogether there were three data sets: the local tower-based meteorology, the mesoscale network meteorology data interpolated to km67, and the INMET meteorology.
-Further information regarding the robustness of these three datasets, and correlations amongst them, can be found in Longo (2014).
-The three datasets provided us with at least two redundant estimates for all meteorological variables at km67.
+Detailed information about the subsequent calculations of the synthetic precipitation data set and PAR drift correction are available in Longo (2014).

+Additionally, the Brazil National Institute of Meteorology (INMET) has a station at Belterra, located 25 km away from km67, with daily precipitation totals dating back to 1971, which were used to corroborate the seasonal and long-term trends at km67.
+Altogether there were three data sets: the local tower-based meteorology, the mesoscale network meteorology data interpolated to km67, and the INMET meteorology, which provided us with at least two redundant estimates for all meteorological variables at km67.